CL environment variables

 For details on the arguments to the CL and _CL_ environment variables, see MSVC Compiler Command-Line Syntax.

-You can use these environment variables to define the files and options you use most often and use the command line to define specific files and options for specific purposes.
+You can use these environment variables to define the files and options you use most often.
+Then use the command line to give more files and options to CL for specific purposes.
 The CL and _CL_ environment variables are limited to 1024 characters (the command-line input limit).

-You cannot use the /D option to define a symbol that uses an equal sign (=).
-You can substitute the number sign (#) for an equal sign.
+You can't use the /D option to define a symbol that uses an equal sign (=).
+Instead, you can use the number sign (#) for an equal sign.
 In this way, you can use the CL or _CL_ environment variables to define preprocessor constants with explicit values—for example,

 /DDEBUG#1 to define